Michigan Wolverines: Ice hockey

 The Wolverines ice hockey team, which was a member of the Central Collegiate Hockey Association until 2013 and is now a member of the Big Ten Conference, plays its home contests at Yost Ice Arena.
-The hockey team was coached by Red Berenson, a former UM player and is currently coached by Mel Pearson.
+The hockey team was coached by Red Berenson, a former UM player and is currently coached by Brandon Naurato.
 Altogether, the program has won nine NCAA national championships (1948, 1951, 1952, 1953, 1955, 1956, 1964, 1996, 1998), which is also an NCAA record.
 In 2011, the team was invited to the NCAA tournament for a record 21st year in a row.
 In 2011, Michigan reached the national semi-finals (now referred to as the "Frozen Four") for an unmatched 24th time.

 Vic Heyliger led Michigan to a record six NCAA titles, including the first one in college hockey history in 1948.
 Heyliger, who played for the Wolverines from 1935 to 1937, also won national titles as Michigan coach in 1951, 1952, 1953, 1955 and 1956.
 He was inducted into the U.S. Hockey Hall of Fame in 1974, in recognition of his lifetime achievement.
 Heyliger is considered instrumental in getting the NCAA Tournament off the ground.
 Following the 1946–47 season, Heyliger wrote to each of the college coaches around the country to see if they would be interested in creating a national tournament.
 They obliged and the inaugural four-team NCAA tournament began the following season in 1948.
 Heyliger was 228–61–13 as head coach at Michigan, and his .776 winning percentage is the best at the school.
 His only losing season was his first year, 3–6 in 1944–45.

 In 1980, Heyliger was inducted into the University of Michigan Hall of Honor.
 The Vic Heyliger Trophy has been given out at the end of each season by the Michigan hockey team to recognize its most outstanding defenseman.